-As a member of the New Jersey Education Association, Ms. Dahme participates in summer teacher seminars, visiting concentration camp sites across multiple countries to make the horror not an abstract, but "real talk".
+Through the New Jersey Commission on Holocaust Education, and in coordination with the New Jersey Education Association, Ms. Dahme participates in summer teaching seminars, visiting concentration camp sites across multiple countries to make the horror not an abstract, but "real talk".

-In 2015, Maud published her memoirs, Chocolate, the Taste of Freedom: The Holocaust memoir of a Hidden Dutch Child.
+In 2015, Ms. Dahme published her memoirs, Chocolate, the Taste of Freedom: The Holocaust memoir of a Hidden Dutch Child.
 Ms. Dahme's story was featured in a PBS documentary and at the Holocaust Museum in Washington DC.
 She also is a three-time breast cancer survivor.
 In 2014, she was inducted into the New Jersey Hall of Fame as an "Unsung Hero."